LibreOffice/core/static/README.wasm.md

 $QT5DIR/lib/libqtfreetype.a).
 This mismatch between the include files that Qt is compiled against, vs. the archive actually linked in, seems to not cause issues in practice.
-(If it did, we could either try to make both Qt and LO link against e.g. -sUSE_FREETYPE from emscripten-ports, or we could move Qt from a prequisite to a proper external/qt5 LO module built during the LO build, and hack its configuration to build against LO's external/freetype etc.  The former approach, building Qt with -sUSE_FREETYPE, is even tried in qtbase/src/gui/configure.json, but apparently fails for reasons not studied further yet, cf. Qt's config.log.)
+(If it did, we could either try to make both Qt and LO link against e.g. -sUSE_FREETYPE from emscripten-ports, or we could move Qt from a prerequisite to a proper external/qt5 LO module built during the LO build, and hack its configuration to build against LO's external/freetype etc.  The former approach, building Qt with -sUSE_FREETYPE, is even tried in qtbase/src/gui/configure.json, but apparently fails for reasons not studied further yet, cf. Qt's config.log.)